On this page

 4-5 May 2017 | University of Victoria

 In Victoria at UVic Library's new Digital Scholarship Commons, the SFU-UVic Digital Pedagogy Network met again over two days to consolidate the exchange of knowledge and skills that began with the Indigenous Wikipedia Editathon and the Student Digital Showcase in January in Vancouver.
 The day featured panels on open and networked digital pedagogy practices, group breakouts, and workshops by faculty, students, librarians, and community partners such as BCcampus.
-Click here for the symposium programme; here for our blog post on the event; and here for our Storify of the Twitter feed for the event.
+Learn more: symposium programme; blog post on the event.

 Outreach with international partners on DH international training